Fannie Masemola’s ‘It Depends’ Answer at Madlanga Commission of Inquiry Sparks Mixed Reactions

 Justice Madlanga wasted no time in getting straight to the point, asking Masemola if he would go against an instruction from the Minister of Police if those instructions crossed into operational or managerial matters.
 The question came after Masemola said that operational and managerial matters fell under his remit and not the minister’s.

-In response, Masemola initially replied that it depends, but yes, he would.
+In response, Masemola initially replied that it would depend, but yes, he would.
 When pushed for a clear answer as to what it depended on, he stated that it depended on how the minister asked him.
 He also admitted that it would be career-limiting to defy the minister.

 Justice Madlanga then again clarified the matter, asking if the request fell outside the scope of the minister’s powers, would he refuse to do it?